 All about EE Fibre Broadband deals

 Fibre optic broadband uses high-speed fibre optic cables to provide internet access that’s significantly faster than standard ADSL broadband.
 Fibre is now widely available and can be very cheap, so there's never been a better time to upgrade.
-And if you’re in the market for a new fibre deal then EE fibre optic broadband is going to come up in your search.
+And if you’re in the market for a new fibre deal then EE broadband is going to come up in your search.
 In this guide we’ll explore the availability of EE fibre, show you what it can offer, and explain how to get it.

 Can I get EE Fibre Broadband in my area?